quickstar/docker-suitarr/README.md

 ## What is Suitarr?

-Suitarr is one docker image that can run Radarr, Sonarr, Lidarr, Jackett, NZBHydra, NZBHydra2 and NZBGet.
+Suitarr is one docker image that can run Radarr, Sonarr, Lidarr, Jackett, NZBHydra2 and NZBGet.
 By using the environment variable `-e APP=......`, the supported application will be downloaded and installed when starting the container.
 This requires a lot less building of the images and all you need to do if you want to update the application is restart the container.

 ## Starting the container